MichaelCurrin/code-cookbook/recipes/other/networking/static-ip.md

+---
+description: Setup a static IP on your home network on Linux
+---
 # Static IP
-> Setup a static IP on your home network on Linux

 ## About